-The company has established an Audit and Risk Committee comprising three independent non-executive directors.
+The Audit and Risk Committee is comprised of three independent non-executive directors.
 At the date of this report the committee consisted of the following:

-Mr P R Turvey (Chairman) Mr R B Thomas Mr R A Hazleton
+Mr P Turvey (Chairman) Mr R Thomas Mr R Hazleton

-Details of these directors' qualifications and attendance at committee meetings are set out in the directors' report on pages 13 to 17
+Details of these directors' qualifications and attendance at committee meetings are set out in the directors' report on pages 13 to 18.

-Each member of the Audit and Risk Committee is financially literate, and jointly possess a number of relevant finance qualifications, and experience.
-As a collective, the members of the Audit and Risk Committee between them have substantial financial, accounting and risk management related/technical expertise, as well as a sufficient understanding of the biotechnology industry to be able to discharge the committee's mandate effectively.
-Members have held relevant senior positions in finance and risk management in large, complex international companies and are members of other ASX-listed company audit committees.
-Such positions include financial controller, director of finance, chief accounting officer and broker/analyst roles.
+Each member of the Audit and Risk Committee is financially literate, and jointly possess a number of relevant finance qualifications and experience.
+As a collective, the members of the Audit and Risk Committee between them have substantial financial, accounting and risk management related/technical expertise, as well as a sufficient understanding of the biotechnology industry, to be able to discharge the committee's mandate effectively.
+Members have held relevant senior positions in finance and risk management in large, complex international companies and are or have been members of other ASX-listed company audit committees.
+Such positions include financial controller, director of finance, chief accounting officer, head of risk management and Chairman of Corporate Risk Management Committee, and broker/analyst roles.
+Mr Thomas is also approved under the NSW prequalification scheme for Audit and Risk Committee Independent Chairs and Members for government/public sector agencies.